awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.DW.md

 The left pane contains key suggestions, and includes the confidence rating for each suggestion\.
 You can choose one of the suggestions, or you can customize the key by editing it in the right pane\.

 If the choices for the key don't look like what you expected, you can edit your edit your optimization strategies, and then retry the conversion\.
-For more information, see [Choosing optimization strategies and rules for use with the AWS SCT](#CHAP_Converting.DW.Strategy)\.
+For more information, see [Choosing optimization strategies and rules for use with AWS SCT](#CHAP_Converting.DW.Strategy)\.

 ### Related topics<a name="w22aac21c23c13"></a>
 + [Choose the best sort key](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-sort-key.html)
 + [Choose the best distribution style](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-best-dist-key.html)

-## Creating and using the assessment report in the AWS SCT<a name="CHAP_Converting.DW.AssessmentReport"></a>
+## Creating and using the assessment report in AWS SCT<a name="CHAP_Converting.DW.AssessmentReport"></a>

 The AWS Schema Conversion Tool creates a *database migration assessment report* to help you convert your schema\.
 The database migration assessment report provides important information about the conversion of the schema from your source database to your target database\.
 The report summarizes all of the schema conversion tasks and details the action items for schema that can't be converted to the DB engine of your target database\.
 The report also includes estimates of the amount of effort that it will take to write the equivalent code in your target database that can't be converted automatically\.